peteroupc/html3dutil/tutorials/shapes.md

 * [platonic.html](https://peteroupc.github.io/html3dutil/platonic.html) - A demo featuring the five
 platonic solids.
 Demonstrates how vertex and index arrays are built up to create geometric meshes.

+### Built-In Shapes

-Here are the methods for creating built-in shapes.
+The `Meshes` class includes several handy methods for creating built-in shapes.
 All methods described below return a `Mesh` object that describes the triangles they are composed of.
 See "Custom Shapes" below for more on meshes.

-### 3D Figures
+**3D Figures:**

 * [Meshes.createBox()]{@link glutil.Meshes.createBox} - Creates a cube or box.
 * [Meshes.createCylinder()]{@link glutil.Meshes.createCylinder} - Creates a cylinder or cone, not including the base